arbindras/rule-engine-api/README.md

 ## Overview

-This project implements a simple rule engine in Node.js that can parse and evaluate complex rule strings into Abstract Syntax Trees (ASTs).
+This project implements a simple rule engine in Node.js that can parse and evaluate complex rule strings and user defined functions into Abstract Syntax Trees (ASTs).
 It supports logical operations like `AND`, `OR` and can handle custom rule definitions.

 ## Features